GDPR. Legitimate interest and email marketing

-The legitimate interest is an unknown figure by the Marketing departments or managers and is something worth to explore, since it allows to send commercial communications without the consent of the recipient.
+Legitimate interest is an unknown figure for Marketing departments or managers and is something worth exploring, as it allows you to send commercial communications without the consent of the recipient.

-If we focus on email marketing campaigns in the B2C sector and consider email as personal data, we must consider that the GDPR allows up to six legal basis to process such personal data.
+If you focus on email marketing campaigns in the B2C sector and consider email as personal data, it must be considered that the GDPR allows up to six lawful bases to process such personal data.

-These six cases are completely independent, so if one is fulfilled, we are fully GDPR compliant.
-Among these legal basis we find both consent and legitimate interest (in addition to 4 other ones).
+These six cases are completely independent, so if one is fulfilled then you are fully GDPR-compliant.
+Among these lawful bases are both consent and legitimate interest (in addition to 4 others).

 It is well known that with the entry into force of the GDPR, back in May 2018, our inboxes were filled with emails from companies requesting consent to continue sending advertising or commercial communications.
 Many of these companies did not really explore the legitimate interest.

 When can legitimate interest be used in an email marketing campaign?

 As said, if the conditions included below are met, the rule of legitimate interest will apply and, therefore, the express consent of the recipient is not necessary to commercial campaigns to be sent by email.

 - The recipient must be a current customer of the company sending the commercial communication.
 It is important to indicate here that the Spanish Data Protection Authority (AEPD) enforces the validity of this commercial relationship.
 Therefore this rule cannot be applied in the case of former customers or, of course, in the case of leads.